lioncash/DTMInfo/Readme.md

 ﻿# DTMInfo

-Just dumps header information from Dolphin DTM movie files in a human-readable format.
+Dumps header information from Dolphin DTM movie files in a human-readable format.

 ### Usage
 `DTMInfo.exe [path to movie file]`